 Under the NES Regional Councils must monitor these five air pollutants and publicly notify any exceedances.
 The implementation of NES also requires Regional Councils to designate areas (airsheds) where air quality has been adversely affected.

 Using research carried out by the National Institute of Water and Atmospheric Research (NIWA), the Regional Council identified five areas in Northland which are suspected of reaching or exceeding the NES.
 The five airsheds in Northland include Whangarei City, Marsden Point, Kaitaia, Kerikeri and Dargaville.
-Maps of the airsheds are available on the Regional Council website at the following link:
+Maps of the airsheds are available online at the following link:

 More information on the National Environmental Standards can be obtained on the MFE website, using the following link: